IBM/CodeEngine/content/posts/deploy-from-bob/index.md

 **Ask Bob**:
 ```
-"How do I set up automatic deployments from GitHub to Code Engine?"
+How do I set up automatic deployments from GitHub to Code Engine?
 ```

 ### 4. Explore Batch Jobs